Build your name for the win!

 This is a great game that you can use to work with your preschooler when recognizing the letters, and order of letters, in their name.

-Begin to practice name recognition with this DIY Name Construction Game.
+Begin to practice name recognition with Build Your Name!

 Next, I added my preschooler’s name.

-The first row of circles included all of the letters and was to remain uncovered.
+The first row of circles includes all of the letters in my preschooler’s name.
+This first row will remain uncovered.

-The last row included only the first and last letter of my preschooler’s name.
+The last row only includes the first letter.

-Use terms such as uppercase G, lowercase r, etc.
+Use terms such as uppercase G, lowercase r, and other conversation starters that extend.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.